SeuTao/Humpback-Whale-Identification/README.md

 |seresnext101_fold0_512x512|-|

 #### Single model performace with pseudo labeling
+I generate a pseudo label list containing 1.5k samples when I reached 0.940 in public LB, and I kept using this list till the competition ended.
+I used the bottleneck feature of the arcface model (my baseline model) to calculate cosine distance of train test images.
+For those few shot classes (less than 2 samples), I choose 0.65 as the threshold to filter high confidence samples.
+I think it will be better result using 0.970 LB model to find pseudo label.

 | single model           | privare LB|
 | ---------------- |  ---- |
 |resnet101_fold0_256x512|0.9705|